Jim Dooley: Regular season

+Playoffs

 Coaching career

 After competing during the 1962 preseason, Dooley officially retired, but he was soon added as an assistant coach.
 Three years as the team's wide receivers coach were followed in 1966 by his elevation to the role of the team's defensive coordinator.
 The move followed the departure of George Allen to Los Angeles, with Dooley quickly becoming known for his innovative strategies.
 These included flip-flopping the team's defensive tackles during that first year, then using five men in the defensive backfield on third down in 1967, which became known as "the Dooley Shift" and now is referred to as the nickel defense.